leeatkinson/CloudFormationPreProcessor/README.md

 }
 ```

 If required, create a JSON file who's path is the same as template but has an extra .config extension.
-For file includes, create a folder who's path is the same as the tempate but has an extra .includes extension.
+For file includes, create a folder who's path is the same as the template but has an extra .includes extension.
 For example:

 * Template = MyTemplate.cloudformation
 * Config = MyTemplate.cloudformation.config